 Charles Woodbury painted in quick, sure strokes, according to his maxim: “Paint in verbs, not nouns.”

-‘The Red Bathing Suit’ above is typical Woodbury: an energetic, shimmering work painted in one of his favorite spots, a pool on the coast of Ogunquit, Maine.
+‘The Red Bathing Suit’ below is typical Woodbury: an energetic, shimmering work painted in one of his favorite spots, a pool on the coast of Ogunquit, Maine.
 The subject is one of three girls who wore red bathing suits so their father could keep an eye on them while they played in the water.

 From his teenage years throughout his life, Charles Woodbury enjoyed remarkable success as a painter of seascapes and coastal villages.

 Charles Woodbury was born July 14, 1864 in Lynn, Mass.
 He took a full load of courses at the Massachusetts Institute of Technology — all the while exhibiting paintings.
 He was largely self-taught.
 At 19, he became the youngest member of the Boston Art Club.

 Woodbury graduated from MIT with a degree in mechanical engineering, but he never had to use his degree for a day job.
 From early on he belonged to the Lynn Beach Painters, an often-overlooked school of art.
 Other Lynn Beach painters include Nathanial L. Berry, Edward Burrill, William Partridge Burpee, C. E. L. Green, Thomas Clarkson Oliver and Edward A. Page.